canonical/launchpad-manual/docs/user/explanation/projects/project-announcements.rst

 most obvious difference being that Launchpad doesn't offer readers the opportunity to leave comments.
-However, if the Terminator community had a full blog, hosted elsewhere, they could link each announcement they make on Launchpad to the releated blog post.
+However, if the Terminator community had a full blog, hosted elsewhere, they could link each announcement they make on Launchpad to the related blog post.

 This helps make Terminator's Launchpad project overview page into a reference for all information about the project.